 For more information about different Fuels Management treatments see Fuels Management Techniques [PDF]

 The EBRPD Fire Department follows the Wildfire Hazard Reduction and Resource Management Plan as a guiding tool for what fuel management approaches should be used throughout the East Bay Parks.
 The plan is consulted for strategies to implement the various types of fuels management processes.
 Because the execution of any project will affect the surrounding environment, the associated Environmental Impact Report (EIR) informs concerned parties about the anticipated effects of implementing the plan.

 In compliance with the Plan and Environmental Impact Report, the District Fire Department creates an annual work plan of fuels treatment projects.
 The success of the projects depends largely on the collaborative work that is done with Park Stewardship, Park Operations, park supervisors, and other departments.
-Follow this link for more information about Our Partners.

 Visitors to the East Bay Regional Parks may encounter cattle, sheep or goats grazing on the grasslands.
 The District uses grazing animals as a practical and economic resource management tool.
 Grazing helps reduce fire hazards by controlling the amount and distribution of grasses and other potential fuel.
 Around urban settings, goats are often used in conjunction with human work crews and prescribed burns to create fuel breaks –a proactive effort to manage future wildfires.